netskopeoss/Netskope-CSPM-StorageScan-AWSControlTower/README.md

 Now, at any time when you provision a new AWS account using AWS Control Tower account factory, the solution will automatically enroll that account in the Netskope CSPM and Storage Scan services if this account belongs to the one of the AWS Organization's Units previously provisioned in the manifest file.

-## Using the integration
+**Using the integration**

 4.1.1 Netskope CSPM

-When your existing or new AWS accounts are enrolled into Netskope CSPM, Netskope performs the complete scan of AWS instances and services running on these account and makes the list of your AWS inventory available for you in one single place on the Netskope Management console and via the [[View Cloud Provider Inventory API]{.underline}](https://docs.netskope.com/en/view-cloud-provider-inventory.html).
+When your existing or new AWS accounts are enrolled into Netskope CSPM, Netskope performs the complete scan of AWS instances and services running on these account and makes the list of your AWS inventory available for you in one single place on the Netskope Management console and via the [View Cloud Provider Inventory API](https://docs.netskope.com/en/view-cloud-provider-inventory.html).

 To view your AWS instances and services, sign into the Netskope Management console, navigate to API-enabled Protection-\>Inventory and use the filters on top of the page to find the accounts, instances and more.